CoEDL/elpis-wiki/2018-summer-workshop-preparation.md

 > Note that the Windows version of Docker is designed for 64bit Windows 10 Pro.
 For older or non-pro (home) versions of Windows, try installing Docker Toolbox: https://docs.docker.com/toolbox/toolbox_install_windows/

+> You may need to create an account with Docker in order to log in and download the application.

 ## Download the workshop code